fuerstenberg/code_mapper/README.md

 CodeMapper.trace(filter: /^Dog\./, start_at: 'Dog.bark') do
   dog = Dog.new # won't get outputted
-  dog.bark # will get outputted and all Dog.* calls made within Dog.bark Dog.new # won't get outputted
+  dog.bark # will get outputted and all Dog.* calls made within Dog.bark Dog.new # will get outputted
   Cat.new # won't get outputted
 end
 ```